 Failing a credit score for one lender is not the end of the road, so don’t give up!
 There is a chance that another lender may be willing to accept you.
 Be warned though that having too many hard credit footprints registered against you may have a negative effect.
 Having too many credit searches can affect your credit score.

 All lenders have unique ways of calculating the amount you can borrow.
 Theoretically, you could approach ten different lenders and get ten different answers, though this is purely dependant on whom you are speaking.
 Some lenders are more generous than others, for example, when an applicant classes themselves as self-employed.

 Your mortgage lender may consider assessing 100% of an employee’s bonuses and overtime, however, this isn’t the case for all lenders.
-Some may accept income that isn’t directly earned through work, such as tax credits, child benefits and maintenance.

 On the flip side, some lenders will only perform a “Hard Search”, which includes a mandatory credit check on top of their affordability assessment.
 Click the following link to find more information on Hard & Soft Credit Searches.

 If you are looking to buy a home potentially, we recommend having an affordability assessment carried out before home viewings, as this lets you avoid potential disappointment.
 Proving you have been able to maintain mortgage or rent payments in the past doesn’t always guarantee you’ll pass the lenders own affordability assessment.

 Each lender will have their strict lending criteria.
 Depending on your circumstances, some lenders may be better options than others.
 These lenders look to carve out niches for themselves, to attract high-quality mortgage borrowers who might not have been a fit for their competitors.